Seven Years Of Performances By The Guitar Trio For EXL

 The Vocal Quintet at Ninety Acres

-What a spiritual lifeline it was for us to be able to make music together again in during the lockdown in August 2020!
+What a spiritual lifeline it was for us to be able to make music in August 2020!
 It was by far the highlight of our summer, and to make it even better, besides the bride and the groom both being wonderful people, the groom was a serious jazz fan whom we've all kept in touch with since.
 From his review: “The best jazz band and most impressive (and professional) jazz band leader in the New York City (NYC) metropolitan area.
 We were fortunate enough to have Chuck and his group at our wedding, and they simply knocked it out of the park.
 We cannot recommend them enough!”

 The Vocal Quintet at the Grand Ballroom of the Plaza Hotel